chpolyzo/Statstics/README.md

 ## Descriptive Statistics:

-Descriptive statistics is about <b> describing our collected data </b>using: measures of center, measures of spread, shape of our distribution, and outliers.
+Descriptive statistics is about <b> describing our collected data </b>using:
+1. Measures of center (Mean, Median, Mode)
+2. Measures of spread (Range, Interquartile Rang IQR, Standard Deviation, Variance)
+3. Shape of our distribution
+4. Outliers.

 We can also use plots of our data to gain a better understanding.

 ## Inferential Statistics

 Inferential Statistics is about using our collected data to <b> draw conclusions to a larger population </b>.
 Performing inferential statistics well requires that we take a sample that accurately represents our population of interest.

 It is necessary to identify the: